EDUCATION

 Program Goals

-- Train local educators in child-friendly, effective teaching methods
+- Train local educators in child-friendly teaching methods.

-- Mobilize families to re-enroll dropouts and ensure consistent school attendance
+- Mobilize families to re-enroll school dropouts and ensure regular school attendance.

 What Happens on the Ground

-Every evening, 40–50 children gather at learning centers—not only to study, but to rediscover joy, dignity, and hope.
-With trained teachers, engaging methods, and supportive communities, Sona Lipi is turning survival into success.
+Every evening, 40–50 children gather at learning centers—not only to study, but also to rediscover joy, dignity, and hope.
+With trained teachers, engaging learning methods, and supportive communities, Sona Lipi is transforming survival into success.

 Impact Forecast (2 Years)